goustoben/gousto-webclient/docs/detailed-setup.md

   To rebuild the app when running with `./run.sh run` do the following
 - rebuild the image by doing `docker image rm webclient` and then re-execute `./run.sh build`.

 #### Option Two [Deprecated]
 * `./run.sh build` will build a Docker image using the checked out files to run the Webclient service.
 * `./run.sh dev --docker` will run the image in a Docker container, but bind mounts in your local repo over the top.
-You can use this to develop code without installing npm or node etc. It will be a little slower than native development.
+You can use this to develop code without installing Yarn or node etc. It will be a little slower than native development.

-When running with `./run.sh dev --docker` the app will rebuild by itself thanks to `npm run watch`.
+When running with `./run.sh dev --docker` the app will rebuild by itself thanks to `yarn watch`.

 #### Option Three [Deprecated]
 * `./run.sh dev --host` will build and run the service on the host.
 This will require node installed.
-This command has npm script command if you are in the `src/` folder and you can use `npm run dev`.
+This command has a Yarn command if you are in the `src/` folder - you can use `yarn dev`.

-**If you are switching from running it with `dev --docker` to `dev --host` or vice versa you'll have to run `npm rebuild node-sass` before running again as the node-sass binaries are compiled against a specific CPU architecture and OS which differ from within the Docker container and outside it.**
+**If you are switching from running it with `dev --docker` to `dev --host` or vice versa you'll have to run `yarn rebuild node-sass` before running again as the node-sass binaries are compiled against a specific CPU architecture and OS which differ from within the Docker container and outside it.**
 **Alternatively just rm your node_modules folder, `dev --docker` will reinstall for you.
-With `dev --host` you'll have to run `npm install` yourself**
+With `dev --host` you'll have to run `yarn install` yourself**

 All files that this script uses can be found under the folder `dev-env`.